Audit Log

 Using

-Audit logs are structured logs.
+Audit logs are structured logs delivered as JSON to STDERR.
 As long as one can ingest logs, we assume one can also ingest audit logs.

-All logs mentioned are delivered to the standard output (stdout) for each individual component.
+All audit logs are delivered to STDERR for each individual component.

-There are two easy approaches to filtering the audit logs:
+There are two approaches to filtering the audit logs:

 Attributes.audit